 Moving beyond the cheery harmonies and catchy hooks that characterized his early music, Brian Wilson elevated himself and the Beach Boys to the status of rock legends with the release of the widely acclaimed album Pet Sounds in 1966.
 Wilson quit touring with the band in order to focus all of his energy on writing Pet Sounds with his new collaborator, Tony Asher.

-The album, which features the songs "God Only Knows," "I Just Wasn't Made for these Times," and "Caroline, No," is ranked by many critics among the greatest records ever recorded.
-(Rolling Stone magazine, for example, placed Pet Sounds at No. 2 on their list of the 500 greatest albums of all time.)
+The album, which features the songs "God Only Knows," "I Just Wasn't Made for these Times," "Don't Talk (Put Your Head on My Shoulder)" and "Caroline, No," is ranked by many critics among the greatest records ever recorded (Rolling Stone magazine, for example, placed Pet Sounds at No. 2 on their list of the "500 Greatest Albums of All Time").
 Paul McCartney named it his favorite album and called "God Only Knows" one of the most beautiful songs ever written.
 Ironically, considering its later success, Capitol Records and the other members of the Beach Boys initially resisted the musical direction Wilson took on the album.
-The name Pet Sounds was born when band member Mike Love quipped, "Who's gonna hear this shit?
+The name Pet Sounds was born when band member Mike Love quipped, "Who's gonna hear this sh**?
 The ears of a dog?"